Yusuf Yazıcı: Loan to CSKA Moscow

 On 19 January 2022, CSKA Moscow announced the loan of Yazıcı from Lille until the end of the season, with an option to buy the player in the summer.
 On 26 February 2022, he scored the opening goal from a direct free kick in his first Russian Premier League game for CSKA, a Main Moscow derby game against FC Spartak Moscow, the game ended with a 2–0 victory for CSKA.
 He followed that up with two assists in CSKA's next game, a Russian Cup 2–1 victory over PFC Sochi.
 In CSKA's next league game he scored the only goal of the game deep in added time to secure a victory over FC Nizhny Novgorod.
 He scored again in his third game on 12 March 2022 against FC Lokomotiv Moscow to extend CSKA's winning streak to 6 games.
 In the next game against FC Rubin Kazan on 20 March 2022, Yazıcı scored a hat-trick in a 6–1 victory.
 He became the first ever foreign player to score in each of their first 4 games in the RPL.
 On 25 March 2022, he was named Russian Premier League's player of the month.

 On 3 April 2022, Yazıcı scored in his fifth straight game, a late equalizer in a 2–2 game against FC Ural Yekaterinburg, setting a new league record for most consecutive scoring games to start the league career for all players, not just foreign ones.
 He extended his streak to 6 in the next game on 9 April that CSKA lost to FC Khimki.
 The streak ended in the next game against FC Ufa on 16 April.
 On 23 June 2022, CSKA announced that the club was not able to reach agreement on a permanent transfer of Yazıcı and he returned to Lille.

 Olympiacos

-On 28 September 2024 Yazici signed a 3 year contract with the Greek giants and current Conference League winners Olympiacos.
+On 28 September 2024 Yazici signed a 3-year contract with the Greek giants and Conference League winners Olympiacos.
 On his debut performance for the team, he was badly injured in his left knee, suffering from a torn anterior cruciate ligament.